Two float styles:

 |Hydrodynamic float can be driven fast and hard thru the water by motor or sail power and it is designed for low drag and low splash.||Ethatfoam float is lower in cost, lighter and chunkier (shorter, but stays full diameter for its entire length).
 Fine for paddling, fishing, general safety.
 Okay for motor and sailing too if you keep float hovering above the water most of the time and it only contacts water when you begin to tip.|

-Canoe stabilizer with Ethafoam floats $219 (above right) Buy Now
+Canoe stabilizer with Ethafoam floats $219 (above right) - DISCONTINUED

 Click Here For More Information on both types of canoe stabilizers.
 This will take you to a much more detailed page devoted to the canoe stabilizer.